What Is a KGMID (Google Knowledge Graph ID)?

 Another option is to click on the option to claim the Knowledge Panel, then you will be redirected to the appropriate page.
 And on the URL itself we find the Knowledge Graph ID which is /g/11kgg0l8s8.

-Easiest Solution: Kalicube Pro SaaS Knowledge Graph API Lookup Tool
+6) Find a kgmid Using Kalicube Pro Knowledge Graph API Lookup Tool

 The above methods require a bit of searching and involve numerous variables.
 However, you can easily search for existing Knowledge Graph IDs using the Kalicube Pro’s Knowledge Graph Explorer tool >>